PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 !!! note

-    Depending on stock availability, FairScope can also be considered as a supplier)
+    Depending on stock availability, FairScope can also be considered as a supplier.

 ### Manufacturing Information